LCMT2

 Leucine carboxyl methyltransferase 2 is an enzyme that in humans is encoded by the LCMT2 gene.

-The protein encoded by this intronless gene belongs to the methyltransferase superfamily and acts as a G(1)/S and G(2)/M phase checkpoint regulator.
+The protein encoded by this intronless gene belongs to the methyltransferase superfamily and acts as a G1/S and G2/M phase checkpoint regulator.
 It has been hypothesized that cigarette smoke-induced oxidative stress and transforming growth factor beta 1 may inhibit cellular proliferation by modulating the expression of this protein.